 Pomarico.
 With first Lucani then Greek settlements, the town’s history reaches back a few millennia.
 The current town was built in the 900s and retains some lovely palazzi and churches.
 The former marquis’ palace has a museum.
 The old town hosted a castle, the oldest in the area, but only the foundation remains.
 Nearby is the Bosco della Monferrata woods, a natural area with walking and biking trails.
 The countryside around Pomarico is dotted with olives, vines and fruit orchards.

-Surnames commonly found in Pomarico: Laterza, Vitello, Musillo, Lupo, David, Cirella, Armandi.
+Surnames from Pomarico: Laterza, Vitello, Musillo, Lupo, David, Cirella, Armandi.

 Potenza.
 The city is Italy’s highest regional capital at 819 meters above sea level.
 It is known as the city of staircases because of its vertical urban plan, and is home to Europe’s longest escalator.
 The elegant historic center spans the length of the crest, with some beautiful churches along the way.
 There is a small jewelry box theater that still hosts cultural shows.
 The Archeology Museum Palazzo Loffredo is one of southern Italy’s most impressive.
 The city suffered much damage during the 1980 earthquake so a good deal of it is new construction.